google/jws/README.md

 # Json Web Signature (JWS)

-## Motivation
+## Introduction
 JWT (rfc7519) is widely used.
 However, the RFC standards JSON Web Encryption (JWE) (rfc7516), JSON Web Signature (JWS) (rfc7515), JSON Web Token (JWT) (rfc7519) contain several design mistakes which make both implementations and use of JWT dangerous.
 For instance, existing researchs such as [Critical vulnerabilities in JSON Web Token libraries](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/), [Practical Cryptanalysis of Json Web Token](https://rwc.iacr.org/2017/Slides/nguyen.quan.pdf), [High risk vulnerability in RFC 7515](https://mailarchive.ietf.org/arch/msg/jose/gQU_C_QURVuwmy-Q2qyVwPLQlcg) showed several vulnerabilities at design and implementation level.
 Therefore, we will only implement a safe subset of it.
-[JWS Compact Serialization](https://tools.ietf.org/html/rfc7515#section-7.1) while not ideal, is the safest option and covers the majority of use case.
+[JWS Compact Serialization](https://tools.ietf.org/html/rfc7515#section-7.1) while not ideal, is the safest option and covers the majority of use cases.
 We'll harden the API to make it difficult to misuse.

 ## Scope
  * [JWS Compact Serialization](https://tools.ietf.org/html/rfc7515#section-7.1)